Electric-magnetic duality of lattice systems with topological order: From quantum doubles to extended string-nets

-Now the representation theory of finite Hopf $C^\ast$-algebras is essentially identical to that of finite groups (the only real difference being that the fusion of representations need not be commutative).
-Therefore the construction of~\cite{BA} can be generalised immediately to any $\mathrm{D} (H)$ model.
-That is, if $H$ has matrix irreps $D^\mu$ of dimension $\lvert \mu \rvert$, we define a basis in $H$ as
+The representation theory of finite-dimensional $C^\ast$-Hopf algebras is essentially identical to that of finite groups, the only real difference being that the fusion of representations need not be commutative.
+Therefore the construction of~\cite{BA} generalizes to any $\mathrm{D} (H)$ model.
+That is, if $H$ has matrix irreps $D^\mu$ associated to irrep $\mu$, we define a Fourier basis in $H$ containing the following algebra elements: